Dear readers,

 What role do you see yourself playing in your child’s faith formation as they grow into adulthood?

-My prayer is that the next generation of MKs will flourish because because of deeper self-understanding and more informed care.
+My prayer is that the next generation of MKs will flourish because of deeper self-understanding and more informed care.

 SEND MICHÈLE A MESSAGE: